jphaugla/Redis-Digital-Banking/README.md

 Very exciting that using the CRUD repository, a field in the java class with the Indexed annotation is treated as an index.
 <a href="" rel="Spring Indexes"><img src="images/Springindexes.png" alt="" /></a>
 ### User class
+Note this same RedisHash annotation is used in the Transaction class to also set a TTL automatically
 ```bash
 @RedisHash("user")
 public class User {